When times are hard, we show up for our neighbours.

 Mutual aid is a way for neighbours to support neighbours.
 It connects those who can give with those who need help.
 It’s based on the idea that everyone needs support from others, and everyone has something to contribute!

-To reduce the spread of this virus, everyone needs to stay home as much as possible and only go out for essentials, like brief grocery runs.
-But right now, some people can’t take care of even their basic needs, or can’t go outside safely.
+To reduce the spread of this virus, everyone needs practice physical distancing, limit our interactions with others, and keep our trips out to the essentials.
+But some people can’t take care of even their basic needs, or can’t go outside safely.
 That’s where we come in.

 What are neighbourhood pods?